-The City of Leavenworth provides residential trash services to 10,428 customers.
-Commercial and multi-family trash services are handled by private haulers.
+THIRD PARTY SERVICE PROVIDERS FOR SOME COMMERCIAL AND MULTI-UNIT COMPLEXES; ALL FEE BASED ON SIZE OF DUMPSTERS AND CARTS and multi-family trash services are handled by private haulers.
 The City of Leavenworth uses the Leavenworth County Transfer station and Johnson County Landfill for disposal.